Assemblies and Parliament meant for debate, discussion and decision, not disruption: Vice Prez | Politics

 ''We have to move towards Atmanirbhar Bharat, that should be our motto,'' he said.
 Stressing on the need to come up with smarter ways to reduce carbon footprint and to recycle our resources with a sense of urgency, the Vice President said we must accelerate the progress.

-''What is required is not only the creation of wealth , what is required is to make the life of the people more happy,'' he said, adding that with all the potentiality India can grow further for establishing a ''Rama Rajya'' (welfare state), where there is no poverty, anarchy and discrimination.
+''What is required is not only the creation of wealth, what is required is to make the life of the people happier,'' he said, adding that with all the potentiality India can grow further for establishing a ''Rama Rajya'' (welfare state), where there is no poverty, anarchy, and discrimination.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)